I beg to move, That the Bill be now read a Second time.

-It is not right that we deny so many the opportunity to choose their own path in life and it is time that we rectify that inequality.
+It is not right that we deny so many the opportunity to choose their own path in life and it is time that we rectified that inequality.
 I fully support the Bill promoted by the hon.
 Member for Elmet and Rothwell.

 It is a great pleasure indeed to follow the hon.
 Member for Coatbridge, Chryston and Bellshill (Philip Boswell)—I hope that I have pronounced his constituency correctly.

 May I tell my hon.
 Friend that Scottish National party Members are very willing to give advice on how their constituencies are pronounced and that the hon.
 Member for Na h-Eileanan an Iar (Mr MacNeil) spent some time helping me to get it right?

 I am extremely grateful to my hon.
 Friend for that intervention and I think that I need to go for those lessons, too, because I always dread having to follow the hon.
 Gentleman in case I am asked to pronounce his constituency.
 I think that I need to sign up for that course.